-Network connections are provided through the ADSL port and the Ethernet port on the back of the Modem.
+Network connections are provided through the ADSL port, the Ethernet port and the USB port on the back of the Modem.
 See the Rear Panel diagram above and the illustrations below for examples.
+See Installing the USB Driver above for a description of the USB driver installation procedure.